jguamie/system-design/notes/transactions.md

 The simplest way to implement serializable isolation is to remove concurrency entirely.
 That is, to execute each transaction one at a time, in serial order, on a single thread.
 Multi-threaded concurrency was considered essential for good performance but cheaper, large-sized RAM has made single-threaded execution possible.
 Today, it is feasible to keep an entire active dataset in memory.
 Transactions in memory execute much faster than from disk.
 Redis uses this approach.
 As throughput is limited to a single CPU core, transactions need to be structured differently to make the most of that single thread.

 Partitioning data across multiple nodes can allow scaling to multiple CPU cores but require either:
-1. Transactions to only read and write data from a single partition so that cross-partition coordination will not be necessary.
+1. Transactions only read and write data from a single partition so that cross-partition coordination will not be necessary.
-1. The database to coordinate transactions across all partitions that the transaction touches.
+1. The database system to coordinate transactions across all partitions that the transaction touches.

 Key-value data can be partitioned easily.
-Data with multiple secondary indexes will require a lot of cross-partition coordination.
+Data with multiple secondary indexes will generally require cross-partition coordination.
 #### Two-Phase Locking (2PL)
-In two-phase locking (2PL), several transactions are allowed to concurrently read the same object as long as no transaction is writing to it.
+In two-phase locking (2PL), several transactions are allowed to concurrently read from the same object as long as no transaction is writing to it.
 If a transaction wants to read from an object, it must wait for any transaction writing to the object to commit or abort.
 Also, vice versa is true: if a transaction wants to write to an object, it must wait for all transactions reading from the object to commit or abort.
 MySQL (InnoDB) and SQL Server use 2PL.

 2PL is implemented using shared locks and exclusive locks.
 The locks are implemented as follows:
-* When a transaction wants to read an object, it must first acquire a shared lock.
+* When a transaction wants to read an object, it must acquire a shared lock.
 It must wait on any existing exclusive lock on the object.
 Other transactions reading from the same object can also acquire the shared lock simultaneously.
-* When a transaction wants to write to an object, it must first acquire an exclusive lock.
+* When a transaction wants to write to an object, it must acquire an exclusive lock.
 It must wait on any existing lock (shared or exclusive) on the object.
 * When a transaction first reads and then writes to an object, it can upgrade its shared lock to an exclusive lock.
-It must wait on any transactions that have the shared lock on the same object.
+It must wait on any transactions that have the shared lock on the same object to complete.
 * After a transaction acquires a lock, it must hold onto the lock until it commits or aborts.

 Deadlocks easily occur when a transaction is stuck waiting for another transaction to release its lock, and vice versa.
 The database detects deadlocks between transactions and aborts one so that the other can make progress.
 The application will retry the aborted transaction.